 In Experiment 2 just one month of UV should fail to establish the necessary amount of cell proliferation to propel inter-clad competition and selection.
 The CV induced by the UV should not increase in subsequent months.
 Two months may induce some inter-clade competition and CV may increase in subsequent months but less than if there had been 3 consecutive months of UV.
 Perhaps some mice from this treatment will go on to develop lesions.
 Alternating one month on with one month off to give 3 months of UV over 5 months should slow or prevent the onset of Phase 2, and the ecological patterns at 5 months should show little to no transition from the patterns expected from 1 or 2 months of UV exposure.
 In this setting, we expect that the largest clades even at 3-5 months to fail to reveal evidence for diversification, or enrichment for oncogenic programs or mutations.

-In Experiment 3, we expect MEKi to be more effective than diclofenac in dampening or preventing the ecological effects of UV when applied during the 3rd and 4th months and to ultimately cause a decrease in the number of tumors observed.
-In contrast to control conditions, we expect MEKi-treated epidermis and clades to exhibit transcriptional and mutational heterogeneity closer to baseline NON samples as compared to control-treated EXP samples.
-We also expect to see significant less larger clades exhibiting enrichment for oncogenic transcriptional programs or mutations (Fig. 3).
+In Experiment 3, we expect MEKi to be more effective than diclofenac in dampening or preventing the ecological effects of UV when applied during the 3rd and 4th months and to ultimately decrease the number of tumors.
+In contrast to control conditions, we expect MEKi-treated clades to exhibit transcriptional and mutational heterogeneity closer to baseline non-UV samples as compared to control-treated UV samples.
+We also expect larger clades to exhibit much less enrichment for oncogenic transcriptional programs or mutations (Fig. 3).

-In Experiment 4, we expect CRISPR-mediated Trp53 inactivation to accelerate or amplify the effects of UV more so than Notch1 inactivation when these are introduced at month 2 and to ultimately cause an increase in the number of tumors observed.
+In Experiment 4, we expect CRISPR-mediated Trp53 inactivation to accelerate or amplify the effects of UV more so than Notch1 inactivation when these are introduced at month 2, and to cause an increase in the number of tumors observed.
 In contrast to MEKi-treated epidermis, we expect Notch1-inactivated epidermis and clades to exhibit transcriptional and mutational heterogeneity, including enrichment for driver mutations or oncogenic signatures, to be more correlated with clade size.
 Within-mouse comparisons (Fig. 8) will enable sampling of multiple clade sizes to test this definitively.